Salt & Wind Travel

 The Bellini Cocktail

-The drink’s name Bellini is because its pale color reminded Cardini of a hue in a painting by 15th-century Venetian artist Giovanni Bellini.
+The drink’s name, Bellini, is because its pale color reminded Cardini of a hue in a painting by 15th-century Venetian artist Giovanni Bellini.
 A well-made Bellini cocktail is both sweet and satisfying.
 Since it doesn’t contain any hard alcohol, it’s also a lot easier to drink than many other classic Italian cocktails.

 The Sgroppino al Limone Cocktail

-The name comes from the Venetian word, “sgropare,” which means to loosen.
-It was created with the idea of drinking it between courses to cleanse the palate for the next course and often served to the aristocrats and nobility.
+The nameย originates from the Venetian word โ€œsgropare,โ€ meaningย to loosen.
+It was created with the idea of drinking it between courses to cleanse the palate for the next course, and it was often served to the aristocrats and nobility.

 So there you have it — our list of cocktails you must try when you travel to Italy.
 Any others we forgot?
 Let us know in the comments!